 - At the beginning of the season, seating and part assignments will be determined by the conductor based on students’ GTCYS placement audition.

-- Seating may rotate throughout the year based on students’ progress and repertoire requirements.
+- Seating may be adjusted throughout the year based on students’ progress and repertoire requirements.
 Violinists may switch between first and second parts during the year and wind instrument part assignments may change.
 Factors such as behavior and attendance may be taken into consideration.

 Concertino East & West, Camerata, Concert Orchestra, Philharmonic, and Symphony